Agoric/documentation/main/ertp/guide/README.md

 Note: Usually you'd want to create a `localAmountMath` via other means.
 See the [Amount Math page](./AmountMath.md).

 In this case, you used the string 'quatloos' to name the `brand`.
-As good programming style, you included the `brand` name in the variable names where you store the new `issuer`, `mint`, `amountMath`, and `brand`.

 ```js
 const quatloosSeven = quatloosAmountMath.make(7);;